ghislainedeyab/AXION_spike_analysis/README.md

 # AXION_spike_analysis
-Python workflow to analyse multi electrode array recording from AXION biosystems and create visualization Data visualization and analyysis tools for MEA data of 2D and 3D cell cultures
+Python workflow to analyse multi electrode array recording from AXION biosystems and create visualization Data visualization and analysis tools for MEA data of 2D and 3D cell cultures

 ## Installation:
 Dependencies: